 Contracted Providers are responsible for requesting prior authorization of services when required by Senior Whole Health policy, which may change from time to time.
-Failure to obtain prior authorization before rendering a service may result in a pre-service denial with Provider liability and/or denial of the Claim.
-The Member cannot be billed when a contracted Provider fails to follow the Utilization Management requirements for the Plan, including failure to obtain prior authorization before the Member receives the item or service.
+Failure to obtain prior authorization before rendering a service may result in a denial with Provider liability and/or denial of the Claim.
+The Member cannot be billed when a contracted Provider fails to follow the utilization management requirements for the Plan, including failure to obtain prior authorization before the Member receives the item or service.
 Obtaining authorization does not guarantee payment.
-Senior Whole Health retains the right to review benefit limitations and exclusions, beneficiary eligibility on the date of service, correct coding, billing practices, and whether the service was provided in the most appropriate and cost-effective setting of care.
+Senior Whole Health retains the right to review benefit limitations and exclusions, beneficiary eligibility on the date of service, correct coding, billing practices and whether the service was provided in the most appropriate and cost-effective setting of care.

 Senior Whole Health requires prior authorization for specified services.
-The list of services that require prior authorization is available in narrative form, along with a more detailed list by CPT and HCPCS code.
-The prior authorization list is customarily updated quarterly, but may be updated more frequently, and is posted on the Senior Whole Health website at https://www.molinahealthcare.com/providers/ma/swh/resources/provider-materials.aspx.
-For Members in the DNSP product, Providers must refer to both the Medicare and Medicaid prior authorization lists.
+The list of services that require prior authorization is available in narrative form, along with a more detailed list by Current Procedural Terminology (CPT®) and Healthcare Common Procedure Coding System (HCPCS) code.
+The prior authorization list is customarily updated quarterly but may be updated more frequently and is posted on the Senior Whole Health website at MolinaHealthcare.com/providers/ma/swh/home.
+The Prior Authorization LookUp Tool is also available in the Availity portal.
+For Members in the D-NSP product, Providers must refer to both the Medicare and Medicaid prior authorization lists.